Consistency Trajectory Models: Learning Probability Flow ODE Trajectory of Diffusion

 \subsection{Qualitative Analysis}

-\textbf{CTM Loss} Figure~\ref{fig:CTM} highlights the advantages of employing the proposed soft consistency matching in Eq.~\eqref{eq:soft} during CTM training.
-It outperforms the local consistency matching (Eq.~\eqref{eq:local}).
-Additionally, it demonstrates comparable performance to the global consistency matching (Eq.~\ref{eq:global}) with NFE $1$, superior performance with large NFE.
-Furthermore, soft matching is computationally efficient, enhancing the scalability of CTM.
+\textbf{CTM Loss} Figure~\ref{fig:CTM} highlights that soft consistency outperforms local consistency and performs comparable to global consistency.
+Specifically, local consistency distills only 1-step teacher, so the teacher of time interval $[0,T-\Delta t]$ is not used to train the neural jump starting from $\mathbf{x}_{T}$.
+Rather, teacher on $[t-\Delta t,t]$ with $t\in [0,T-\Delta t]$ is distilled to student from neural jump starting from $\mathbf{x}_{t}$, not $\mathbf{x}_{T}$.
+The student, thus, has to extrapolate the learnt but scattered teacher across time intervals to estimate the jump from $\mathbf{x}_{T}$, which could potentially lead to imprecise estimation.
+In contrast, the amount of teacher to be distilled in soft consistency is determined by a random $u$, where $u=0$ represents distilling teacher on the entire interval $[0,T]$, see Appendix \ref{subsec:comp_loc_soft}.
+Hence, soft matching serves as a computationally efficient and high-performing loss.

 \textbf{DSM Loss } Figure~\ref{fig:DSM} illustrates two benefits of incorporating $\mathcal{L}_{\text{DSM}}$ with $\mathcal{L}_{\text{CTM}}$.
 It preserves sample quality for small NFE unless DSM scale outweighs CTM.
 For large NFE sampling, it significantly improves sample quality due to accurate score estimation.
-Throughout the paper, we maintain $\lambda_{\text{DSM}}=1$ based on insights from Figure~\ref{fig:DSM}, unless otherwise specified.
+Throughout the paper, we maintain $\lambda_{\text{DSM}}$ to be the adaptive weight (the case of CTM $+ 1.0$DSM), based on insights from Figure~\ref{fig:DSM}.

-\textbf{GAN Loss } Analogous to the DSM loss, Figure~\ref{fig:GAN} illustrates the advantages of incorporating the GAN loss for both small and large NFE sample quality.
-Figure~\ref{fig:sampling_imagenet} demonstrates that CTM can produce samples resembling those of EDM (teacher), with GAN refining local details.
-Throughout the paper, we adopt the warm-up strategy for GAN training: deactivate GAN training with $\lambda_{\text{GAN}}=0$ for warm-up iterations and then activate GAN training with $\lambda_{\text{GAN}}=1$, in line with the recommendation from VQGAN~\citep{esser2021taming}.
-This warm-up strategy is applied by default unless otherwise specified.
+\textbf{GAN Loss } Figure~\ref{fig:GAN} highlights the benefits of integrating the GAN loss for both small- and large-NFE sample quality.
+In Figure~\ref{fig:sampling_imagenet}, CTM shows superior sample production compared to the teacher, with GAN refining local details.
+Throughout the paper, we implement a GAN warm-up strategy: deactivating GAN training with $\lambda_{\text{GAN}}=0$ during warm-up iterations and subsequently activating GAN training with an adaptive $\lambda_{\text{GAN}}$, following the VQGAN's approach.
+Additional insights into the effects of GAN on generated samples are discussed in Appendix~\ref{subsec:gan_effects}.